SegmentationViolator/RailPass/README.md

 Put your MySQL credentials (username and password) in src/main/resources/application.properties

-Set a secret string (at least 32 characters long) as TOKEN_SECRET environment variable
+Set TOKEN_SECRET environment variable to a Base64 encoded string (containing at least 32--ideally random--bytes)

 Execute the following command,